eea/copernicus_quality_tools/README.md

 WPS_MOUNT=/mnt/pracovni-archiv-01/projects/cop15m/volume-igor
 ```
-In the .env file, set WPS_MOUNT in the last line to a directory with read and write permissions on your system.
+In the .env file, set *WPS_MOUNT* to a directory on your system with read and write permissions on your system.
+For example you can set *WPS_MOUNT=/tmp/wps*

 (5) Build the docker containers and run the application
 ```